carpentries/instructor-training/_episodes/09-mindset.md

 In contrast, people with a growth mindset tend to actively seek challenges and to work harder when faced with failure.
 They regularly take risks and take advantage of opportunities for learning new skills.
 In fact, initial difficulties in a topic make them more interested and motivated to learn!

 People who believe that ability is intrinsic view every situation as a test.
-A failure indicates that they don't have the natural ability they need to succeed.
-Thus, students with a fixed-mindset will *decrease* their study time after receiving a poor exam score, because they see this score as a judgment that they aren't good at that subject and shouldn't waste their time trying.
+A failure indicates that they do not have the natural ability they need to succeed.
+Thus, students with a fixed-mindset will *decrease* their study time after receiving a poor exam score, because they see this score as a judgment that they are not good at that subject and should not waste their time trying.
 In the same situation, a growth-mindset student will increase the amount of time that they study, seeing the poor score as an indication that they need to try harder to improve in that area.